gettilled/tilled-node/README.md

 ## Description

-This SDK was generated using the [Typescript-Node generator](https://openapi-generator.tech/docs/generators/typescript-node) with the following [codegen.conf.json](codegen.conf.json)
+This SDK was generated using the [Typescript-Axios generator](https://openapi-generator.tech/docs/generators/typescript-axios) with the following [codegen.conf.json](codegen.conf.json)

 ### Install the NPM Package